-Bracken Hill House was built in 1886 for Walter Melville Wills, grandson of Henry Overton Wills, who founded the tobacco firm WD & HO Wills.
-To complement the architecture, the estate was created, with beautiful Victorian pleasure gardens; in 1959 these became the University of Bristol Botanical Gardens.
-Across the road from the original house was built a ‘Swiss Chalet’ which has some unique garden figures watching over the magical grotto and pond.
-Click here to see it.
+Bracken Hill House, on North Road, was built in 1886 for Walter Melville Wills, grandson of Henry Overton Wills, who founded the Tobacco firm WD & HO Wills.
+To complement the architecture, the estate was created, with beautiful Victorian pleasure gardens.
+Across the road from the original house was built a summer house, Rayne Thatch, which has some unique garden figures watching over the magical grotto and pond.

 In 1959, the University of Bristol Botanical Gardens moved their garden and collection to Bracken Hill.
 In 2002, the University decided to relocate the botanic garden nearer to the University campus to its current site at Stoke Bishop.

 As a result, the University sold the site of the former botanic gardens for redevelopment.
 Old buildings were divided and restored and new houses erected creating 15 homes.

 The moving of the botanic gardens and redevelopment of the site